 Step 5: Cover letter and resumé

 Next up: time to polish your data analytics resumé, and if necessary, write a cover letter.
-The latter isn’t always required, but if it is, aim for no more than 500 words (or whatever limit the company specifies).
 Keep it punchy, professional, and maintain focus on the data analytics skills you have and what value you’ll bring.
 When you’re done, get someone to check your entire application over.
 When you have, you’re ready to submit.
 You can learn more about how to write a job-winning data analytics resumé here.

 Step 6: Patience!

 The hardest part of any application is waiting for a response.
 Keep in mind that the recipient is usually very busy.
 They’ll get back to you in their own time.
 If you haven’t heard anything within two weeks, it’s OK to send a polite follow-up email.
 Be prepared for silence, though.
 It’s frustrating when people don’t reply, but sometimes it’s the way things go.
 If they do reply in the negative, be sure to ask for feedback.
 They might not offer any, but if they do, use it to help with future applications.

 Invited to interview?
 Great news!
 But it’s important to prepare.
 Make sure you swot up on your statistics knowledge and general data science topics and themes.
 You’ll also need some solid examples of projects you’ve worked on.
 In an ideal world, these will be data analytics projects or visualizations from your portfolio.
 But non-data-related projects will also do.

 What’s important is to have examples of your approach to problem-solving, which is a key part of data science and data analytics.
 If you’re doing an online course, or have recently graduated in a relevant field such as math or computer science, speak to your mentor or tutor.
 If all goes well, you’ll hopefully get the job!